 At colormass we spent more than 6 years developing and perfecting our scanning technology.
 When we say scanning we don't mean capturing a simple image: we mean capturing thousands of measurements on a sample to record the true physical nature of the material.

-Read more about the scanning process here.
+You can read more about the scanning process here: Scaning Process.

 Over the past six years, at colormass we have developed multiple versions of the scanner, with the current model being the 4th iteration.